 The one with which men often struggle with most profoundly: the avoidance of pain and uncertainty.

-You are not reading this article by accident.
+You did not find and read this entire article by accident.

 You are reading it because you have a problem…and you want to know whether it is terminal or solvable.

-You know what you need to do.
-You’ve known for weeks, maybe even months.
+You know what you needs to be done.
+You’ve known for weeks, maybe even months or years.
 In fact, you’ve probably already made your decision.

 Now…You simply want to make sure it’s the right one.